michaeldgraham/codelab.ai/README.md

 <!-- [Traversal](libs/core/traversal/README.md) -->
 <!-- [Tree](libs/core/tree/README.md) -->

-- shared: contain interface & other shared code, contain no external dep
+- `shared`: contain interface & other shared code, contain no external dep
-- tools: contain ci/cd & workspace related code
+- `tools`: contain ci/cd & workspace related code

+## Core Concept

+We conceptualize an application as a `Tree`, just as how the browser uses a Dom tree.
+If we can have a way of constructing the Tree, we can build the Dom tree.

+## Tree Representations

+There are 2 `Tree` data structures that we use.
+The first is thinking it like a tree, & the natural hierarchy is apparent in the data.

+1. As a recursive collection of `Nodes`.

+The second approach is to think about it like a `Graph`.
+A graph comprises of edges & vertices, where each vertex connects 2 edges.

+2. As a collection of edges or vertices

+#2 gives us a flat structure as there is no recursive nesting, so it is suitable for persistent storage.
+While #1 is a closer representation to the Dom tree, so we transform a `Graph` representation into a `Tree` representation before rendering onto the view.

+### Graph Theory

+A `Tree` is a specialized `Graph`, so we can use Graph Theory to help us conceptualize a Tree.

+Tree `Traversal` is a common way to interact with a tree.
+You can configure the traversal order, and what transformations to apply to each node.